codesinger/shu/README.md

 ## Overview ##

-Most of the code in this repository helps me to read and write C and C++ code because that is what my day job, and occasionally my hobby, reauires.
+Most of the code in this repository helps me to read and write C and C++ code because that is what my day job, and occasionally my hobby, requires.

 There is also a set of functions that allow one to use emacs as a key ring or password manager.
 Information about user IDs, passwords, URLs, and other items of